Group therapy plays an important role in substance abuse treatment and recovery.

 Effective substance abuse group therapy activities

-Group therapy brings people who are experiencing similar struggles together.
+Group session therapy brings people who are experiencing similar struggles together.
 It is used to overcome conditions such as anxiety, depression and substance abuse.
 Here are some effective activities for substance abuse group therapy.

 1. Mediation and positive affirmation